celestiaorg/docs/docs/nodes/mamaki-testnet.md

 ## Setup P2P network

-Now you will setup the P2P Networks by cloning the networks repository:
+Now we will setup the P2P Networks by cloning the networks repository:

 ```sh
 cd $HOME